serbrious/neuro-game-sdk/Unity/USAGE.md

 There's also `static void NeuroActionHandler.UnregisterActions(string[] actionNames)` which makes more sense I guess, the above function is just for convenience.

+> [!Caution]
+> The Unity SDK currently handles overriding actions with the same name differently than the Neuro API.
+> The Neuro API will ignore any attempts at registering an action with the same name as an already registered action, even if the schema or description is different.
+> The Neuro Unity SDK will always override the existing action with the new one.
+> This needs to be fixed eventually.

 ## Action Windows

 For using ephemeral actions, such as in a turn-based game during the player's turn, you can use the `ActionWindow` class.